suchira19/Java-Warriors-Container-Ship/README.md

 # The-Great-Java-Code-Off

-•	Teams of 3-4 will have 75mins to solve the problem.
+•	Teams of 3-4 will have 2 hrs to solve the problem.

 •	Teams should fork the repo, and submit their solutions in their own repo by the deadline